oliversalzburg/i18n-node-angular/README.md

     };

 ### Create an AngularJS service to access the translation
+**Note:** You can automatically create the service (and more) through [i18n-node-angular.js](https://github.com/oliversalzburg/i18n-node-angular/blob/master/i18n-node-angular.js), which is available through bower (`bower install i18n-node-angular`).

 We now create an AngularJS service, named `i18n` with a method to access translations, named `__()`, thus making the usage equivalent to that on the backend.

 See [`i18n-node-angular.js`](https://github.com/oliversalzburg/i18n-node-angular/blob/master/i18n-node-angular.js) for a complete example.